franciscoxavier04/pm-BIM/docs/release-notes/16-2-0/README.md

 ### Select custom field format earlier when creating a new custom field

+When creating a new custom field or project attribute, you now select the format — such as text, list, or date — right at the beginning.
+This streamlines the creation process and avoids unnecessary steps, since each type opens directly in the appropriate form.
+This improvement is especially helpful for administrators who frequently set up new custom fields.

 ### Work package reminders presented in relative humanized time format

 ### My time tracking: Collapse future days for week and work week views